appscode/blog/content/post/kubedb-v2024.9.30/index.md

 ## Cassandra

 In this release, we are excited to introduce support for Apache Cassandra, a highly scalable and distributed NoSQL database designed to handle large volumes of data with no single point of failure.
-Known for its high availability, fault tolerance, and strong read/write performance, Cassandra is perfect for applications requiring high throughput, low latency, and seamless scalability.
+Known for its high availability, fault tolerance, and strong read/write performance, Cassandra is well-known for applications requiring high throughput, low latency, and seamless scalability.
 We've added support for provisioning Cassandra in both standalone and cluster modes, custom configuration using Kubernetes secrets, and an authentication option to enhance security.

 Here's a sample yaml for provisioning Cassandra in cluster mode consisting of a single rack with 3 replicas using KubeDB.